MariamMourad/SD30-Company-Questions/README.md

 # SD30-Company-Questions

-For the seek of training I used SD30-Company database to answer business questions.
+For the seek of training I used SD30-Company database to answer business questions using MS SQL Server.